The Mark of Cain (band)

-The Mark of Cain (also seen as the initialism, TMOC) are an alternative metal band from Adelaide, South Australia.
-Their style has been likened to that of Helmet and Rollins Band, yet this band pre-dates both groups and was influenced by the early work of Joy Division, Big Black and United States hardcore groups.
-The Mark of Cain were formed in mid-1984 by brothers John (guitar) and Kim Scott (bass guitar), with Rod Archer on vocals and Gavin Atkinson playing drums.
-Before long, Archer had left the group and John Scott took on the lead vocal role and the group has remained a trio ever since.
-The Scotts have been the core of the band which has featured 10 different drummers.
-Since January 2001, former Helmet member John Stanier has been their drummer; he is also concurrently with Tomahawk and Battles.
+The Mark of Cain were formed in mid-1984 by siblings Josie (formerly John) Scott (guitar) and Kim Scott (bass), with Rod Archer on vocals and Gavin Atchison playing drums.
+In 1985, Archer left the group.
+Josie Scott took on the lead vocal role and the group has remained a trio ever since.
+The Scotts have been the core of the band, which has featured ten different drummers over the years, including former Helmet member John Stanier between 2001 and 2013.
+Eli Green stood in for Stanier from 2013 and is playing with them as of 2026.
+The band continues to write songs and rehearses together, with plans to release more songs.